MohamedGamil13/DEPI-Tasks/README.md

 ## 🗂️ Tasks

-This repo currently contains **14+ tasks** and is still growing as the program progresses.
+This repo currently contains **tasks** and is still growing as the program progresses.

 Examples include:
 - Food App